php0614/AutoAudiovisualizer/README.md

 1. Download the whole repository using git or the direct .zip download

-2. Run with browser (Either on a virtual Server or on a real server)
+2. Run with a browser (Either on a virtual Server or on a real server)